turingschool/front-end-curriculum/lessons/module-2/refactoring-guidelines.md

 ## Practice

-Take the following three code examples and try to identify what code smells you find.
+Take the following code examples and try to identify what code smells you find.
 Then make an attempt at refactoring them.

 #### Example 1